Sport and Exercise Research Centre

 As a result, the focus of this strand of SERC is to advance knowledge about sport and exercise science to help serve the future of elite performance and the wider community.

 The first dimension of this issues-based socio-cultural research agenda relates to issues of sexuality, gender and inclusivity in organised, competitive team sports.
-Professor Anderson leads this research agenda, where he, colleagues and postgraduate students examine the relationship between gay and lesbian athletes in sport, the changing nature of masculinity and the impact of heterosexism in sport and education.
+This research agenda is led by Prof. Eric Anderson; along with colleagues and postgraduate students, he examines the relationship between gay and lesbian athletes in sport, the changing nature of masculinity and the impact of heterosexism in sport and education.

 The second dimension relates to issues of globalisation and national identity in sport.
 Dr Jason Tuck leads this research agenda which examines sporting patriotism, how sports build national feelings and reflect national character, and the representation of elite sportspeople as national symbols.
 Contributors to the research centre are also interested in themes related to the history of sport, sports law, sports development and the commercial nature of sport.